 Blake Harrison co-founded Flocabulary in 2004 after dreaming up the idea in high school.
-Having worked with students in many contexts, he now manages a roster of artists and educators to create award-winning educational content.
+Having worked with kids in many contexts, he now leads the creative team at Flocabulary to produce new songs, videos and website features that will impact students and teachers.
+He has also written many of the Flocabulary songs, including "Call Me Shakespeare," one of his favorites.
 Blake has been the keynote speaker at teacher conferences and high school graduations.
 He graduated from the University of Pennsylvania with a degree in English.

 As a kid, Aliza Aufrichtig noticed that supermarket doors always open outwards so you can exit easily with bags in your hand.
 She wanted to be the person who thought of "that" when she grew up.
 After studying literature at Harvard University, writing the Let's Go guide to France, teaching high school English in San Francisco, and joining Flocabulary in 2010 as the Editorial Director, Aliza now does "that" as Product Director, obsessed with creating a delightful and seamless digital experience for the Flocabulary community.

 Careyanne Deyo joined Flocabulary from Kindermusik International, where she managed a customer loyalty team.
 Raised in Virginia, Careyanne is happy to be a token Southerner in Brooklyn.
 A lifelong musician, Careyanne played in ensembles at James Madison University, where she studied International Business.
 She has a great respect for the impact that music brings to education, and is proud to be on the Flocabulary team.

 Nathaniel Soria is a goofy dude.
 Why?
 Ask his mother, and she'll tell you that “his brain is in a cartoon world.”
 His journey from illustrating online comics to directing viral music videos has been filled with projects that have pushed and expanded the boundaries of his imaginary universe.
 Now as Flocabulary's Art Director, he’s excited to draw upon his “cartoon world” to help kids get excited about education and learning.
 With much goofiness, of course.